trueadm/ripple/packages/ripple-language-server/README.md

 npm install ripple-language-server -g
 ```

-### Editor Integration
+## Editor Integration

-This language server can be integrated into any editor that supports LSP:
+This language server can be integrated into any editor that supports LSP.
+There are also specialized plugins for popular editors.

 #### VS Code